cybercongress/cybertensor-developer-docs/docs/ctcli.md

 ctcli root delegate [OPTIONS]
 ```

-Delegate TAO from the coldkey balance to the hotkey staking account of a delegate.
+Delegate PUSSY from the coldkey balance to the hotkey staking account of a delegate.

 ```bash
 ctcli root delegate